 University of Edinburgh

-I am a PhD student interested in building explainable AI technologies for autonomous vehicles that are human=centric and can communicate using natural language.agents group • twitter • google scholar • github
+I am a PhD student interested in building explainable AI technologies for autonomous vehicles that are human-centric and can converse with people using natural language.Agents Group • Twitter • Google Scholar • Github

 My current research focuses on building human-centric trustworthy AI for autonomous vehicles to support their wider public adoption.
-I gave a detailed outline of my vision for this project in an award winning essay.
-In particular, I am looking to achieve this goal by integrating causally explainable methods with autonomous vehicle motion planning (e.g. IGP2) and semantic dialogue systems to deliver relevant explanations about the behaviour of the vehicle.
+I gave a detailed outline of my vision for this project in an award winning essay and a blog post.
+In particular, I am looking to achieve this goal by integrating causally explainable methods with autonomous vehicle motion planning (e.g. IGP2 [Albrecht et al., 2021]) and semantic dialogue systems to deliver relevant explanations about the behaviour of the vehicle.

 I am originally from the small suburban town of Göd located some 30 minutes north of Budapest, Hungary.
-I received my undergraduate education at the University of Edinburgh and gained a first-class integrated master’s degree in informatics (MInf).
+I received my undergraduate degree from the University of Edinburgh gaining a first-class integrated master’s degree in informatics (MInf).
 I also studied abroad for a year at the Nanyang Technological University in Singapore.
 My thesis supervisor was Maria Wolters with whom I worked on understanding how and why users deleted or hid their user accounts on social media during the early days of the COVID-19 pandemic.

 I often spend my free time learning languages.
 Currently, I speak five.
 In decreasing order of fluency these are: Hungarian, English, German, Japanese, and Russian.

 I like playing volleyball and I am currently the treasurer of the Edinburgh University Volleyball Club.
 My favourite position to play is the setter.
 I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breath-taking photos while enduring harsh weather.